 While these techniques are currently embedded in Ethernet [IEEE802.3-2018] and bridging standards, we can note that they are all, except perhaps for packet preemption, equally applicable to other media than Ethernet, and to routers as well as bridges.
 Other media may have its own methods, see, e.g., [I-D.ietf-6tisch-architecture], [RFC7554].
+Further techniques are defined by the IETF, e.g., [RFC8289] and [RFC8033].
 DetNet may include such definitions in the future, or may define how these techniques can be used by DetNet nodes.